mtnbarreto/flask-base-api/README.md

           "IPAddress": "192.168.224.3",
 ```

-Then open `pgAdmin` in your browser `http://0.0.0.0:5050/`, and login  by using email: `admin@admin.com`, password: `password` credentials.
+Then open `pgAdmin` in your browser `http://0.0.0.0:5050/`, and log in  by using email: `admin@admin.com`, password: `password` credentials.

-Then connect to db server using the ip address retrieved above and  using the following postgres credentials: user: `postgres`, password: `postgres`.
+Then connect to db server using the ip address retrieved above and  using the following Postgres credentials: user: `postgres`, password: `postgres`.

 ![pgAdmin](.github/files/pgAdmin.png)